Las Vegas police officers honored for ‘bravery and excellence’

 In his 18 years patrolling the streets of Las Vegas, Sgt.
 Richard Bilyeu had never dealt with anything quite like what he saw that morning in September.

-It’s the story of “the missing hand,” he recalled Wednesday outside the Metropolitan Police Department’s headquarters after a “bravery and excellence” award ceremony.
+It’s the story of “the missing hand,” he recalled after a “bravery and excellence” award ceremony at Metropolitan Police Department headquarters Wednesday.

-Bilyeu was dispatched to Durango Drive and Spring Mountain, where bystanders found a woman badly bleeding.
+Bilyeu was dispatched to Durango Drive and Spring Mountain Road, where bystanders found a woman badly bleeding.
 They thought she had been struck by a car, he said.

 When he got there, he found the woman sitting on the ground wearing roller skates, her left hand missing.